remotion-dev/remotion/packages/docs/docs/lambda/webhooks.md

 This tool sends the demo webhook requests directly from your browser, which has the following implications:

 - **CORS requirements**:
-  - Make sure your API endpoint is configured to accept requests from `remotion.dev` by setting `"Access-Control-Allow-Origin": "true"`.
+  - Make sure your API endpoint is configured to accept requests from `remotion.dev` by setting `"Access-Control-Allow-Origin": "https://www.remotion.dev"`.
 This is necessary for this tool to work, but **not** for your production webhook endpoint.
   - You must set `"Access-Control-Allow-Headers": "X-CSRF-Token, X-Requested-With, Accept, Accept-Version, Content-Length, Content-MD5, Content-Type, Date, X-Api-Version, X-Remotion-Status, X-Remotion-Signature, X-Remotion-Mode"`
   - You must set `"Access-Control-Allow-Methods": "OPTIONS,POST"`.
+  - Read the error messages in the DevTools to debug potential CORS issues.
 - You can use a server listening on `localhost` and don't need to use a reverse proxy.

 :::info